 Industry Analysis & Industry Trends

-Like most retailers, women's clothing stores are not recession-proof.
-Revenue is expected to decline over the five years to 2013, despite growth experienced in the past four years.
+As with most retailers, women's clothing stores are not recession-proof.
+Revenue is expected to increase slightly over the five years to 2014.
 The skyrocketing unemployment rate and reduced per capita disposable income pushed consumer sentiment down significantly during the recession.
 These factors led to diminished demand for discretionary products, including women's clothing.
-IBISWorld anticipates revenue will grow over the next five years as consumer confidence returns and disposable income rises.
+IBISWorld anticipates revenue will grow faster over the next five years as consumer confidence returns and disposable income rises.
 However, as competition from internet retailers mounts, revenue growth will slow toward the end of the five-year period... purchase to read more

-Industry Report - Industry Locations Chapter
+Industry Report - Industry Products Chapter